Residents evacuated during standoff in Glassell Park

-Glassell Park -- A man wanted in an assault with a deadly weapon investigation was barricaded this morning in a residence, police said.
+Glassell Park -- A man wanted on suspicion of assault with a deadly weapon was arrested this morning after barricading himself in a residence, police said.

 Officers went to the 3000 block of Drew Street about 5 a.m. to serve a warrant, but the man refused to come outside, according to the Los Angeles Police Department.

-Note: This story was updated at 12:24 pm with the arrest of the suspect.